mmaker/mmaker.github.io/_posts/2012-04-12-python-fancy-facts.markdown

 >>> from __future__ import braces
   File "", line 1
 SyntaxError: not a chance
->>> import antigravity  # if you read the source it's just 1 line of code source!
+>>> import antigravity  # if you read the source it's just 1 line of code!
 >>>
 >>>
 >>> 'this is a string'